CODEJIN/HierSpeech/README.md

 ```

 # Structure
 * Structure is referred from the HierSpeech, but I changed several parts.
+* Although original HierSpeech is based on the Monotonic Alignment Search(MAS) to get target duration, this repository uses Alignment Learning Framework(ALF).
+    * I believe this is not critical difference, but it may be changed when there will be a problems while training.
+    * ALF is referred from Nvidia FastPitch 1.1 repository
 * Stochastic duration predictor is changed to normal duration predictor.
     * This is just for simplicity of code organization.
     * If you want to apply the stochastic duration predictor, the implementation of the module can be found in the [VITS repository](https://github.com/jaywalnut310/vits/blob/2e561ba58618d021b5b8323d3765880f7e0ecfdb/models.py#L17-L95).
 * Gaussian upsampler is applied.
 * The multi-head attention is changed to linearized attention in FFT Block.
     * By this change, positional encoding is removed.
 * Discriminator
     * According to the advice of the paper [author](https://github.com/sh-lee-prml), **scale discriminator** and **multi stft discriminator** were applied as discriminators.
 * One of mel or spectrogram is can be selected as a feature type.

 # Supported dataset
 * [LJ Dataset](https://keithito.com/LJ-Speech-Dataset/)